aruppen/xwot.py/README.md

 # xwot.py

-This repository contains handy tools for the [xWoT meta-model](http://diuf.unifr.ch/drupal/sites/diuf.unifr.ch.drupal.softeng/files/file/publications/ruppena/meta-model.pdf) introducded by Andreas Ruppen and Jacques Pasquier.
+xwot.py is a python package for creating xWoT web applications based on the [xWoT meta-model](http://diuf.unifr.ch/drupal/sites/diuf.unifr.ch.drupal.softeng/files/file/publications/ruppena/meta-model.pdf) introducded by Andreas Ruppen and Jacques Pasquier.

-xwot.py is a python package for creating xWoT web applications.
 It features among others some handy tools and some example xwot models:
  * xwot.compiler - compiler for generating a skeleton xWoT web application based on the xWoT meta-model
    * xwot.compiler.backend - different backends